FormFactor Beats on Both Top and Bottom Lines

 The 10-second takeaway

-For the quarter ended Sep.
-29 (Q3), FormFactor beat expectations on revenues and exceeded expectations on earnings per share.
+For the quarter ended June 29 (Q2), FormFactor beat expectations on revenues and exceeded expectations on earnings per share.

-FormFactor logged revenue of $41.3 million.
-The five analysts polled by S&P Capital IQ predicted net sales of $40.0 million on the same basis.
-GAAP reported sales were 21% lower than the prior-year quarter's $52.1 million.
+FormFactor notched revenue of $62.7 million.
+The four analysts polled by S&P Capital IQ expected to see sales of $60.8 million on the same basis.
+GAAP reported sales were 14% higher than the prior-year quarter's $54.8 million.

-The stock has a five-star rating (out of five) at Motley Fool CAPS, with 1,383 members out of 1,418 rating the stock outperform, and 35 members rating it underperform.
-Among 390 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 382 give FormFactor a green thumbs-up, and eight give it a red thumbs-down.
+The stock has a four-star rating (out of five) at Motley Fool CAPS, with 1,325 members out of 1,362 rating the stock outperform, and 37 members rating it underperform.
+Among 395 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 386 give FormFactor a green thumbs-up, and nine give it a red thumbs-down.

 - Add FormFactor to My Watchlist.

 The article FormFactor Beats on Both Top and Bottom Lines originally appeared on Fool.com.Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
-He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
+He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month.
+The Motley Fool recommends FormFactor.
 The Motley Fool owns shares of FormFactor.
-Motley Fool newsletter services recommend FormFactor.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.